 Tentative Priority Date is January 10, 2020*

-(*Complete applications will be reviewed and offers will be made on a rolling basis after this date)
+(*Complete applications will be reviewed and offers will be made beginning after the priority date.)

 Application Closes February 1, 2020 11:59pm Pacific Time